-Monthly plans give you more features such as activities, reading passages, assessments, and student tracking.
+Monthly plans provide a variety of features including lesson plans, quizzes, reading passages, assessments, and student tracking.

-BrainPop and all of its accompanying websites (BrainPop Jr., BrainPop ELL, and BrainPop Español) are engaging, high-quality videos for K-12 students.
+One of the most popular online teaching tools, BrainPop and its accompanying websites (BrainPop Jr., BrainPop ELL, and BrainPop Español) offer engaging, high-quality videos for all levels of students.

 Videos cover a wide range of topics and subjects.

-First, search for a variety of online resources that they can use to conduct research.
+- First, search for a variety of online resources that students may use to conduct research.

-When working individually or in groups, learners use that URL with their individual computers or devices to access the links that you compiled for them.
+- Students use that URL with their individual computers/devices to access the links that you compiled for them.

-From there, they do their individual or group research using those links.
+- From there, they do their own research.

-Now you have no worries about them getting information from unreliable sites because you’ve already gathered a list of qualified resources.
+Now you have few worries about students gathering information from unreliable sites because you’ve already gathered a list of qualified resources.

 Be sure to remember the new URL address that students use to access the content because you’ll need it to edit the list of research websites when necessary.